robiwano/siesta/README.md

         std::cout << "Server started, listening on port " << server->port()
                   << std::endl;

-        server::RouteHolder h;
+        server::TokenHolder h;

-        // Must hold on to the returned RouteToken, otherwise the route will
+        // Must hold on to the returned Token, otherwise the route will
-        // be removed when the RouteToken is destroyed. h += server->addRoute(
+        // be removed when the Token is destroyed. h += server->addRoute(
             Method::GET,
             "/",